k-dodsonknapp/ada-Accessibility-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Be sure to install the dependencies with:
+Be sure to install the dependencies with in the root directory:

 ### npm install
 or
 ### npm i

-## Available Scripts

-In the project directory, you can run:
+Then cd into the ada-accessability-app directory and run:

 ### `npm start`